 Will Insurance Cover Medical Marijuana?Green Relief Health Admin

-Are you wondering if insurance will cover your Maryland medical marijuana card?
+Are you wondering if insurance will cover your Maryland or Delaware medical marijuana card?
 As medical marijuana is becoming more common across the country many are asking the same question.
 The evidence continues to mount that cannabis is not something to use just recreationally, but there are many therapeutic benefits.
 And the legal status of medical marijuana can be confusing to many.
-While the state of Maryland has legalized medical cannabis, the federal government has not.
-In this article, we will clear up the mystery surrounding insurance and Maryland medical marijuana and investigate why the current coverage is the case.
+While the states of Delaware and Maryland have legalized medical cannabis, the federal government has not.
+In this article, we will clear up the mystery surrounding insurance and Maryland or Delaware medical marijuana and investigate why the current coverage is the case.

-No, unfortunately there is no coverage for medical marijuana in Maryland.
-The idea of insurance covering expenses related to getting your Maryland medical cannabis card makes perfect sense.
+No, unfortunately there is no coverage for medical marijuana in Maryland or Delaware.
+The idea of insurance covering expenses related to getting your Maryland or Delaware medical cannabis card makes perfect sense.
 After all you must register as a patient with the state.
 You must visit a certified provider to gain access to medical cannabis.
 If you are going to a reputable medical marijuana doctor, everything they are doing in their office is 100% HIPPA compliant, meaning all the things are done with complete confidentiality.

 You pay for health insurance so you can get help on expensive medical procedures and pharmaceuticals recommended by your doctor.
 So, why shouldn’t medical marijuana be covered by insurance?